 - A power of attorney can be used to handle my relative’s estate at death.
 Again, not true.
 Although there are other ways to structure an estate to avoid probate, a POA isn’t one of them.
 A POA lets the agent to stand in the place of the principal to make decisions.
 It doesn’t continue beyond the death of the principal.

 If you avoid these common misconceptions, a POA can be a very useful, and necessary, tool for your estate planning needs.
-To discuss how these tools can help you and your loved ones during times of incapacity, request a consultation with on of our Madison area estate planning attorneys.
+To discuss how these tools can help you and your loved ones during times of incapacity, request a consultation with one of our Madison or Rockford area estate planning attorneys.